-MOSCOW, May 16 (RAPSI) - Human Rights Commissioner Tatyana Moskalkova has sent U.S authorities a request to transfer pilot Konstantin Yaroshenko convicted of conspiracy to smuggle cocaine to Russia for serving his sentence, the ombudsman’s press office has told RAPSI.
+MOSCOW, May 16 (RAPSI) - Human Rights Commissioner Tatiana Moskalkova has sent U.S authorities a request to transfer pilot Konstantin Yaroshenko convicted of conspiracy to smuggle cocaine to Russia for serving his sentence, the ombudsman’s press office has told RAPSI.

 Moskalkova has prepared a letter to the U.S. Prosecutor General’s Office.
 Moreover, she has forwarded a similar request to the bodies supervising American penal system, the statement reads.
 In her request, the human rights commissioner also described Yaroshenko’s health condition and asked to grant him medical aid and relevant conditions of confinement.